AmrDhaliwal/AmrDhaliwal/README.md

 Currently looking looking for a position in any type of Data Analytics, Data Science, or Software Development field.

-# What am I upto Currently?
+# What am I up-to Currently?
 Right now I am focusing on freelancing on fiverr and contributing to a wide variety of open source projects on GitHub.
 Also for fun on the side I am learning the programming langauge Rust.